syauqiahmd/Gulpers/README.md

 ## Notes

-Please, don't remove `devDependencies` on `package.json` or any dependencies inside it because it require to run gulp task.
+Please, don't remove `devDependencies` on `package.json` or any dependencies inside it, because it require to run gulp task.